jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

    - -3: She now has the power to erase enemies from the canvas
    - -8: Same theme of reanimating/rallying dead expeditioners to her cause
  - 25/09/2025: I'd thought about maybe an alternative cost of saccing Alicia and Human Maelle as an alternative way to "meld".
 But I don't think Forge supports saccing 2 cards with different qualities (name) as there is no pre-existing card with such an alternate cost and the #1 way to determine the feasibility of implementing a card a certain way is if there is a pre-existing card that does something similar.
+   - 5/10/2025: Probably because there is no pre-existing Planeswalker with an alternate cost, so the alternate cost intrinsic doesn't work with Planeswalkers.

 ## Manor Entrance // Manor Hidden Room